ibm-cloud-docs/vpc/ppnlb-create.md

 {: #creating-private-path-network-load-balancer-terraform}
 {: terraform}

-The following example creates a Private Path network load balancer by using Terraform:
+The following example creates a Private Path network load balancer with Terraform:

 1. Create a Private Path NLB: